Welcome to the website of the National Catholic Safeguarding Commission.

 The work of safeguarding people needs to become part of the fabric of the mission of the Church and as such the NCSC is responsible for setting the strategic direction of the Church’s Safeguarding policy for Children and Vulnerable adults, and for monitoring compliance.
 It is mandated by the CBCEW and the CoR to ensure that standards are met and policies implemented.
 It does so in the spirit of the Church’s call to “act justly, love tenderly and walk humbly with God (Micah 6.8).

 The NCSC sets and directs the work of the Catholic Safeguarding Advisory Service (CSAS) which was established to drive forward improvement in practice.
-Its primary role is one of co-ordination, advice and support in respect of the wider job of safeguarding children, young people and vulnerable adults.
+Its primary role is one of co-ordination, advice and support in respect of the wider job of safeguarding children, young people and adults at risk.

 The NCSC would like to hear from you; follow the directions on the contact us page.